Zoxc/crusader/UNDERSTANDING.md

 * Hovering over a chart shows crosshairs that give the throughput or latency of that point in the chart.
-  In the screen shot above, the Latency is about 400 msec.
+  In the screen shot above, the download and upload latency are about 160 msec.
 * Hovering over, or clicking the ⓘ symbol opens a window that gives a summary of the statistics.
   See the description below for more definitions of the values.